psykomal/psygo/content/posts/data-locailty/index.md

 ## Closing Notes

 - Modern Games use DOD extensively and there is a whole other paradigm called ECS (Entity Component Systems) for that itself.
+- Explore `perf` to analyze L cache missed and loads.
 - The following awesome resources helped in building this article
 	- [Andrew Kelley - Practical DOD](https://vimeo.com/649009599)
 	- [CS Primer](https://csprimer.com)